-China's Personal Information Protection Law, which protects individuals’ rights over their data and regulates how their data may be used, will go into effect on November 1, 2021.
+China's Personal Information Protection Law, which protects individuals’ rights over their data and regulates how their data may be used, has been in effect since November 1, 2021.

 Privacy acts are happening all over the world in 2021; in the APAC region, there are a dozen laws from different countries already.
 The PIPL is distinctly different from China's data residency regulations: the former is about user rights, while the latter aims to keep data processing domestic for certain critical industries and volumes.

 Similar to the European Union's GDPR and California's CCPA, the PIPL’s focus is allowing for certain user rights related to privacy, protection of those rights, and the usage of that data.
 However, the PIPL is fundamentally different than the GDPR in the granularity and parameters of the consent required.
 Therefore, the one phrase that perhaps captures the PIPL’s effect on companies is consent.

 While the full complexities of the PIPL are certainly not covered here, this post summarizes some of the law's basic elements and consequences.